Step back to the 19th century history and watch as horse-drawn coaches parade through the streets of Newport and the grounds of Newport Mansions.

 Morning Drive

-The coaches will leave Chateau Sur Mer at 10:05 AM and drive on Ruggles Avenue to Orche Point Avenue, to Narragansett Avenue, to Bellevue Avenue and arrive at The Elms at 10:30 AM.
+The coaches will leave Chateau-sur-Mer at 10:00 AM and drive on Ruggles Avenue to Orche Point Avenue, past The Breakers to Narragansett Avenue, to Bellevue Avenue and arrive at The Elms at 10:30 AM.

 The public is welcome to this free driving exhibition on the grounds of The Elms, beginning at 10:30 AM and ending at 11:30 AM.
 This is the only opportunity for the public to get close to each of the teams and learn about the horses and the history of each coach.

 Note: Dogs are not permitted on the grounds, except for certified service animals.
-There will be no parking at The Elms during the exhibition.
+Grounds at the Elms open at 9:00 AM.
+Parking onsite will fill quickly, guests attending exhibition asked to find alternate offsite parking options.

 Afternoon Drive

-After the free driving exhibition, the coaches will leave The Elms at 11:30 AM, and drive past Harbour Court New York Yacht Club on Harrison Avenue, then past Brenton Point State Park on Ocean Drive at 12:25 PM and end their route at a private event.
+After the free driving exhibition, the coaches will leave The Elms at 11:30 AM, and travel along Bellevue Avenue towards Ocean Avenue, and end their route at a private event at 12:45 PM.

 Coaching Dinner Dance

 Enjoy cocktails, dinner and dancing in Newport’s grandest Gilded Age Mansion.
-This Black Tie evening includes music provided by Bob Hardwick Sound.
 Contact the Special Events Office to inquire about reservations for the Coaching Dinner Dance.

 SUNDAY EVENTS